Electoral system of Australia: Western Australia

-The Parliament
+Federal Parliament

 The Parliament of Australia is a bicameral (two-house) parliament.
 It combines some of the features of the Parliament of the United Kingdom with some features of the United States Congress.
 This is because the authors of the Australian Constitution had two objectives: to reproduce as faithfully as possible the Westminster system of parliamentary government, while creating a federation in which there would be a division of powers between the national government and the states, regulated by a written constitution.

 In structure, the Australian Parliament resembles the United States Congress.
 There is a House of Representatives elected from single-member constituencies of approximately equal population, and there is a Senate consisting of an equal number of senators from each state, regardless of population (since 1975 there have also been senators representing the territories).

 But in function, the Australian Parliament follows the Westminster system.
 The Prime Minister holds office because they can command the support of the majority of the House of Representatives, and must resign or advise an immediate election if the house passes a vote of no-confidence in their administration.
 If they fail to do so, he risks dismissal by the Governor-General.
 All ministers are required to be members of Parliament (although the constitution permits a person who is not currently a member of parliament to hold a ministerial portfolio for a maximum period of three months).